 You are entitled to review your home study (except for the references which are confidential) and to write a note about your thoughts about what has been written about you and your family before you and the home finder sign it.
 [NYCRR 443.3 (16)(e)].
-Your certificate of approval that you received when you got licensed specifies the maximum number of children and the ages and sex of the children you can care for in your home.
+Your certificate of approval that you will receive when you are licensed will specify the maximum number of children and the ages and sex of the children you can care for in your home.
 We can change this with your agreement.

 We are required to review all foster families every year to renew their foster parent certification.
 As part of that process, we will write an evaluation of your home and family which also includes how you care for the children in your home as well as how well you work with us.
-We are required to orally review this evaluation with you.
-You are also required to have an annual completed Tuberculosis (TB) Clearance Form completed by your doctor (which states either that you are at low risk for TB or have had a negative TB test).
-Every two years, you must share written confirmation of good health by your doctor for you and each member of your household with us.
-In addition, anyone over the age of 18 who has moved into your home or who has turned 18 in the past year must have a federal and state criminal history record check.
+We are required to review this evaluation with you orally.
+You are also required to have an annual completed Tuberculosis (TB) Clearance Form completed by your doctor (which states either that you are at low risk for TB or have had a negative TB test) and an annual physical with written confirmation of good health by your doctor for you and each member of your household with us.
+In addition, anyone over the age of 18 who has moved into your home or who has turned 18 in the past year must be cleared by state central registry and have a federal and state criminal history record check.
 [NYCRR 443.10 (a) (1-5)]